 The Orfalea Center for Global and International Studies and TRENDS Research and Advisory are cooperating on a research project which seeks to understand and explain how we construct our understandings of terrorism and extremism.
 The purpose of this project is to explore how states and societies construct categories of terrorism and extremism.
-This research will further contribute to understanding how responses to terrorism and extremism are developed and attempt to understand if these responses help minimize extremism or if they can contribute to a rise in extremism.
+This research has contributed to understanding how responses to terrorism and extremism are developed and attempts to understand if these responses help minimize extremism or if they can contribute to a rise in extremism.

-The Orfalea Center and TRENDS will together host two conferences during the 2015-2016 academic year.
-The first will be held in Santa Barbara December 3-4, 2015, the second will be in Washington, D.C. in April 2016.
-TRENDS has also funded a one-year post-doctoral scholar in the Orfalea Center.
-This post-doctoral scholar will focus on the constructions of terrorism research project.
+The Orfalea Center and TRENDS have hosted three conferences since 2015.
+The first was held in Santa Barbara December 3-4, 2015, the second was in Washington, D.C. in April 2016, and the third was in London, in December 2016.
+TRENDS has also funded a post-doctoral scholar in the Orfalea Center.
+This post-doctoral scholar has focused on the constructions of terrorism research project.

 TRENDS Research & Advisory is an independent and progressive research center based in Abu Dhabi, United Arab Emirates, building a global network of research associates.
 TRENDS aims to help improve policies and decision-making processes through rigorous research and analysis.
 TRENDS analytical products serve as primary resources for leaders and policy-makers in governments and organizations.
 Its research initiatives cover vital global, regional and country-specific matters.
 TRENDS experts hail from around the globe and work to create innovative solutions to confront crucial regional and international trajectories by analyzing and advancing trends.